Harbour Energy (LON:HBR) Rating Reiterated by Peel Hunt

-Harbour Energy (LON:HBR)‘s stock had its “hold” rating restated by stock analysts at Peel Hunt in a research note issued to investors on Wednesday, LSE.Co.UK reports.
-They currently have a GBX 21 ($0.27) price objective on the stock.
-Peel Hunt’s price target points to a potential upside of 4.95% from the stock’s current price.
+Peel Hunt reaffirmed their hold rating on shares of Harbour Energy (LON:HBR) in a research report sent to investors on Wednesday morning, Analyst Ratings Network reports.
+Peel Hunt currently has a GBX 21 ($0.27) price objective on the stock.

-Other equities analysts have also issued research reports about the company.
-Canaccord Genuity reiterated a “hold” rating and issued a GBX 21 ($0.27) price target on shares of Harbour Energy in a research note on Thursday, April 22nd.
-Berenberg Bank raised Harbour Energy to a “hold” rating and set a GBX 20 ($0.26) price objective for the company in a research note on Wednesday, April 14th.
-Finally, Peel Hunt reiterated a “hold” rating and set a GBX 21 ($0.27) target price on shares of Harbour Energy in a research report on Wednesday.
+Several other brokerages have also weighed in on HBR.
+Canaccord Genuity reissued a hold rating and set a GBX 21 ($0.27) target price on shares of Harbour Energy in a research report on Thursday, April 22nd.
+Berenberg Bank raised Harbour Energy to a hold rating and set a GBX 20 ($0.26) price target on the stock in a research report on Wednesday, April 14th.

 Chrysaor Holdings Limited operates as an exploration and production company.
 The company offers development and commercialization of dormant oil and gas discoveries and incremental reserves in the North Sea.
 Chrysaor Holdings Limited was founded in 2007 and is based in London, United Kingdom.